When PC Agreements are Ignored: Enforcement and Capacity

 Parenting Coordination (PC) is designed to move families out of the courtroom and into a functional, child-focused dynamic.
 However, a significant challenge arises when, after weeks of negotiation and mounting fees, one parent treats a final agreement as a mere suggestion.

-In BC, failing to follow a signed PC agreement isn't just a "misunderstanding"—it is a failure to uphold the best interests of the child and a potential trigger for significant legal and financial consequences.
+In BC, failing to follow a signed PC agreement isn't just a "misunderstanding"; it's a failure to uphold the best interests of the child and a potential trigger for significant legal and financial consequences.

 1. The Legal "Teeth": Filing under Section 44